-Luther Lakin first buiilt a bark shanty in which they cooked and lived.
+Luther Lakin first built a bark shanty in which they cooked

-were born and it served as their home until the present
+sixteen children were born and it served as their home until the present

 house was built when Emily was a baby.
-Luther Lakin raised a lot of stock, especially
+Luther Lakin raised a lot

-first windmill.
+well and the first windmill.
 A tank was built with one half of it

 in the road for the traveling public to use.
-For this he was given a tax reduction.
+For this he was given

-a frame house, the finest in the community for years.
+farm and built a frame house, the finest in the community for years.

-The land came to the section line on the north; but there never was a road through there,
+The land came to the section line on the north; but there never was a road

 This left the Staples farm so that they had to go through other people's

-timber and fort the river to get out.
+timber and ford the river to get out.

-game from boys raised in the east.
+had learned the game from boys raised in the east.
 The clearing used

-by the Indians during the fall while gathering rushes and hunting made an ideal baseball
+by the Indians during the fall while gathering rushes and hunting made

-road going south of the Grove, and near the river where it
+east of the road going south of the Grove, and near the river where it

 turned south again, was located a small graveyard on the sunny hillside.
-There

 that the Lakins had started several years beore.